MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/ns-dbghelp-_imagehlp_module.md

 The PDB signature (Visual C/C++ 7.0 and later)

-#### - PdbAge

-The DBI age of PDB.

 #### - PdbUnmatched

 A value that indicates whether the loaded PDB is unmatched.

-#### - DbgUnmatched
+#### - Publics

-A value that indicates whether the loaded DBG is unmatched.
+A value that indicates whether the module contains public symbols.

-#### - LineNumbers

-A value that indicates whether line number information is available.

-#### - GlobalSymbols

-A value that indicates whether symbol information is available.

-#### - TypeInfo

-A value that indicates whether type information is available.
+<b>DbgHelp 6.1 and earlier:  </b>This member is not supported.

 #### - SourceIndexed